Jane Stanford: Marriage

-She married Leland Stanford on September 30, 1850.
+Lathrop married Leland Stanford on September 30, 1850.

 The Stanfords lived in Port Washington, Wisconsin until 1852, when Leland Stanford's law library and other property were lost to fire; they then returned to Albany, New York.
 Leland Stanford went to California to join his brothers in mercantile businesses related to the California Gold Rush, and Jane remained in Albany with her family.
 He returned in 1855, and the following year, they moved to San Francisco, where he engaged in mercantile pursuits on a large scale.
 Leland Stanford was a co-founder of the Central Pacific Railroad and served as its president from 1861 until his death in 1893.
-Leland Stanford was president of the Southern Pacific Railroad, served as governor of California from 1862 to 1863, and was a United States senator from California from 1885 until his death in 1893.
+Leland was president of the Southern Pacific Railroad, served as governor of California from 1862 to 1863, and was a United States senator from California from 1885 until his death in 1893.

 On May 14, 1868, Jane Stanford gave birth to a son, Leland Stanford, Jr., at age 39.
 He died at age 15 on March 13, 1884, of typhoid fever while the family was in Florence, Italy.